wp-plugins/music-store/readme.txt

 *   Enter Title Here: Enter the title of the song.
 *   Description: Description of the song.
 This field is optional, but offers the opportunity to provide additional information about the song or the authors.
 *   Sales Price: Retail price of the song.
+*   Sales Price(Exclusively): Price for selling songs in exclusive.
+A song sold in exclusive is removed from the store's page.
 *   Comes as a single: To allow sale of song as a single, mark the checkbox.
 If the checkbox is left unchecked, the song can only be sold as part of a collection.
 *   Audio file for sale: URL of the audio file to sell.
 The button associated with the field displays the WordPress media gallery making it easy to select the file.
 *   Audio file for demo: URL file audio demo.
 The button associated with the field displays the WordPress media gallery making it easy to select the file.